 Living donation presents an exceptional medical-ethical situation: A healthy person undergoes a surgical intervention to donate an organ or parts thereof to another person.
 In light of recent developments, the currently applicable medical-ethical guidelines «Living donation of solid organs» need to be revised.
 On behalf of the Central Ethics Committee (CEC) of the SAMS, a subcommittee has revised the 2008 guidelines.

-In living donation, donors make an organ available for transplantation while they are still alive, i.e. an operation is performed on a healthy individual for the benefit of a third party (usually a relative).
-This means that living donation gives rise to particular ethical challenges.
-The SAMS medical‑ethical guidelines «Living donation of solid organs» provide guidance for physicians, nurses and other health professionals involved in the medical and psychosocial assessment of donors and in their aftercare.
+In living donation, donors make an organ available for transplantation while they are still alive.
+In this process, an operation is performed on a healthy individual for the benefit of another person (usually a relative), which gives rise to particular ethical challenges.
+The SAMS medical‑ethical guidelines «Living donation of solid organs» provide guidance for physicians, nurses, and other health professionals involved in the medical and psychosocial assessment of donors and in their aftercare.

 Members of the subcommittee